open-reaction-database/ord-schema/CONTRIBUTING.md

    1. Create a fork of `ord-schema` by clicking the "Fork" button at the top-right of this page.
       Note that you only need to do this once---all of your changes can use the same fork.
    1. Follow the [GitHub flow](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/github-flow)
       to make changes and send a pull request to the `dev` branch of the official repository.
+While you are making changes, automated tests will run in your fork after each commit and notify you of any errors encountered in validation or syntax.

    ### Local machine